natswi/kernel/README.md

-books used:
+reasources used:
+-books:
-littleosbook by someguyswilladdthemlater
+  - littleosbook by someguyswilladdthemlater
-Tanenbaum
+  - Tanenbaum
-Silbersatz
+  - Silbersatz